State Solar Technical Assistance

 NREL provided technical assistance on how solar PV can be incorporated into a net zero energy housing development.

 Ketchum Energy Advisory Committee (KEAC) | Ketchum, ID

-NREL is partnering with Optony to help Ketchum develop a solar resource roadmap and to identify PV deployment potential for distributed and small utility-scale solar projects.
+NREL partnered with Optony to help Ketchum develop a solar resource roadmap and to identify PV deployment potential for distributed and small utility-scale solar projects.
 NREL is also reviewing lease and PPA documents for solar projects on municipal facilities as well as providing assistance to the city on the proposed PPA rulings at the Idaho Public Utilities Commission.

-Massachusetts Department of Energy Resources (DER)| Boston, MA
+Massachusetts Department of Energy Resources (DER) | Boston, MA

 Utah Public Service Commission | Salt Lake City, UT